awslabs/amazon-kinesis-aggregators/README.md

 #### Indexes

-All Aggregator data stores have global secondary indexes (logically) on the date value and on lastWriteSeq.
+All Aggregator data stores have global secondary indexes (logically) on the date value.
 To ensure adequate write performance, these indexes are structured as Hash/Range on the scatterPrefix (a random number between 0 and 99) and the value indexed.

 ### Querying the Data